-The Board is conducting a review of all teaching and content standards in the current school year, and will consider revisions or new adoptions in the following school term.
+The Board is conducted a review of all teaching and content standards to adopt revisions and updates by the national content associations and will consider revisions or new adoptions in 2020.

 Tables depicting the Standards may be found in Appendices A and B.